 - A lack of cool air: If both the fan and compressor are working but there’s no movement from the vents, there may be a problem with the level of refrigerant.
 You may have a leak or the unit may have been improperly charged during service.
 Another possibility is compressor failure.

-If you suspect your air conditioning system is in trouble, contact the experts at Sherlock Heating & Air Conditioning.
+If you suspect your air conditioning system is in trouble, contact the experts at Sherlock Plumbing Heating & Air.
 For over 10 years our family-owned and operated business has been proudly serving the residents of the San Diego area.